noellimx/golila/README.md

 #### Adding migrations

-`npm run gen:migrate [name]` generate new migration file where name is appended to the file name
+`npm run gen:migrate [name]` generate new migration file where name is appended to the file name.
+NOTE: change .js to .cjs

 ### Network / Controller